pa2si/portfolio-projects/README.md

-v 0.1.30 + test-branch v4
+v 0.1.31

 new:

+- margins for icons in mobile menu
-- hero bg image now fixed
+- hero bg not removed fixed attachment
-- hovering effects in project now only from xl on
-- some border ad shadow adaption in project

   what's done: